-Miriam Smidt was born and raised in Ostfriesland, a barren, windy region of Germany bordering the unique Wadden Sea, an area of the North Sea with unusually intense tides.
+Miriam Smidt was born and raised in Ostfriesland, a barren, windy region of Germany bordering the North Sea.
 The constant movement of the water – enriched with the swirl of life – contrasts with the emptiness and flatness of the country in this area.
 Smidt always felt drawn to these waters in the same way that she has always felt drawn to art, but for over a decade she didn’t dare give herself over to the pull of the current until she was diagnosed with a brain tumor in 2016.
 This incident sloshed into her mind like a storm tide – she gave up her work as a social scientist and an author to follow her artistic path.